-One of the last things you want during the heat of the summer is for your air conditioner to stop working.
-While you should have a professional HVAC technician come out once a year for air conditioning maintenance, you don’t have to leave looking after your air conditioner to the professionals every time.
+One of the last things you want during the heat of the summer is for your Weatherford air conditioner to stop working.
+While you should have a professional HVAC technician come out once a year for air conditioning maintenance in Weatherford, you don’t have to leave looking after your air conditioner to the professionals every time.

 Read on to learn about some simple things that you can do yourself throughout the year to give your AC that extra bit of TLC or simply reach out to our HVAC experts!

 Within your air conditioning unit, there’s an air filter.
 Over time, the air filter can become dirty and will either need to be replaced or cleaned.
 This should be done every three months – if you own dogs or cats you may need to change or clean it monthly.
 There are many different types of air filters, and they all range in price.

 If you opt for the cheaper ones, you may find that they need replacing after three months rather than just cleaning.
 Although it may be pricier at the time, you’re better off investing in a more expensive air filter as it will be better quality and you’ll only have to clean it rather than replace it.